-On the Tuesday 6th and Wednesday 7th March 2018, Miss Keshmiri took 10 students to Grantham to participate in the Young Americans performance workshop.
+On the Tuesday 6th and Wednesday 7th March 2018, Miss Keshmiri -mance at the end.
+Alisha, in year 7, said "It was a great experitook 10 students to Grantham to participate in the Young Americans ence.
+It was really fun and I would definitely do it again." performance workshop.